 While Jesus walked this earth, he shared a very different message.
 He told his followers that they would be hated and persecuted (John 15:18) and that they would need to “take up their cross” of suffering as they followed him (Matthew 16:24).
 God inspired Peter to write that believers should “not be surprised” at their suffering, “as though something strange were happening” (1 Peter 4:12).
 Trials, tests, and tears are an inevitable part of the Christian life.

+Why do we suffer?
 Why does God allow such suffering?
 In the book of Job, God answers the suffering man’s cries not with answers, but with reminders of his power and love.
 We can’t fully comprehend God’s ways.
 However, he does provide some small glimpses into how he loves us in the midst of our struggles.